Convert Hourly to Salary: Complete Guide for Employers

 3. Evaluate the total compensation package

 Salaried positions typically include enhanced benefits such as improved health insurance, increased paid time off, performance bonuses, or professional development opportunities.
-When presenting the new salary, frame it as part of a comprehensive total pay package that extends beyond base pay.
+When developing the new salary, frame it as part of a comprehensive total pay package that extends beyond base pay.

 A step-by-step guide to a compliant conversion

-- Primary job duties and responsibilities
+- Core duties and responsibilities of the role

-- Level of decision-making authority
+- Level of autonomy in organizing work

 Step 3: Update all internal HR and payroll systems